Have you ever felt an uncanny kinship…with a place?

-Oh sure we all have our favorite little spots.
+Oh, sure we all have our favorite little spots.
 Sometimes it’s a great pub or cafe.
-As a matter of fact I have one of those for just about every single city in the US and quite a few in Europe.
+As a matter of fact, I have one of those for just about every single city in the US and quite a few in Europe.
 It’s typically why I stick my nose in other people’s travel plans and suggest, sometimes slightly forcefully, to try out my recommendation.
 I can’t help it.
 I love places.

 But have you ever really just felt a connection with a place?

 I think my Dad felt this way.
 He always loved these cabins he owned in an obscure little town in Colorado.
 I use the term “cabins” loosely It was more along the lines of “shacks”.
 But he loved them dearly.
-He had a stroke several years ago and his one prized possession that he still carries around is an envelope with photos of his “place”.
+He had a stroke several years ago and the one prized possession that he still carries around is an envelope with photos of his “place”.

 I have a friend in West Virginia.
 She sends me pics of her mountains and her gardens.
-I feel like she has a kinship with the actual dirt there, since she is typically playing in it when the weather allows.
-But she has a kinship there none-the-less.
+I feel like she has a kinship with the actual dirt there since she is typically playing in it when the weather allows.
+But she has a kinship there nonetheless.

 I have felt this kinship twice in my life.
 When I was young all I wanted was to visit Paris.
 I spent inordinate amounts of time studying street maps and french travel books to learn as much as I could about my beloved city.
 I even had a recurring dream for years of sitting on a little bench in the center of the city admiring the Eiffel tower.